 Roles and Functions of a Commercial Interior Designer

-A commercial interior designer is the professional who will create and direct the construction or renovation of commercial spaces.
-This professional will guide you selecting the materials, layout, space distribution, interior walls arrangement and can be the director of all relationships between all related professionals working in the construction project.
+A commercial interior designer is a professional who will create and direct the construction or renovation of commercial spaces.
+This professional will guide you in selecting the materials, layout, space distribution, interior walls arrangement and can be the director of all relationships between all related professionals working in the construction project.
 Also, it will plan the decoration and themes to work around your space, including some architectural knowledge and will help you create functional and proper space distribution within your space.

 An interior designer is much more than a professional help, is guidance during the construction process.